-- Lake Cowichan Weir design is on track to be completed by CVRD in 2022.
-Cowichan Tribes have been granted the majority of funding needed to construct the weir within the next five to seven years.
+- The Lake Cowichan weir design is on track to be completed in 2022 by the CVRD.
+Cowichan Tribes FN has been granted the majority of funding needed to construct the weir within the next five to seven years.
 This project will result in a 70 cm higher weir, capable of storing enough water to maintain sufficient water flows in the Cowichan River to support year round fish habitat needs in the face of climate change.
-A facilitated process to identify a local governance model for weir ownership and licensing is imminent and funded, with a license application expected by 2022. - A legally enforceable Water Sustainability Plan, or other legal conservation agreement, is now a realistic possibility for the Koksilah watershed, possibly the first in BC.
-It will be co-lead by Cowichan Tribes with the Province, respecting indigenous authority to govern watershed resources within their territory.
-A parallel collaborative process is in place to help communities deal respectfully with the drought impacts and necessary transitions in the interim. - Resources have been secured for important field research, filling knowledge gaps that have been a barrier to progress for decades, and restoring riparian ecosystem resiliency.
+A facilitated process to identify a local governance model for weir ownership and licensing is imminent and funded, with a license application expected by 2022. - A legally enforceable Water Sustainability Plan, or other legal tool or agreement, is now a realistic possibility for the Koksilah watershed, possibly the first in BC.
+The process is being co-lead by Cowichan Tribes and the Province with a focus on respecting indigenous authority to govern watershed resources.
+A parallel process is helping the provincial government work more collaboratively with drought impacted residents and businesses in the Koksilah in the interim. - Funding has been secured for important field research, filling knowledge gaps that have been a barrier to progress for decades. - Significant additional funding has been awarded to Cowichan Tribes to restore riparian ecosystem resiliency and address flooding in the lower watershed.

+5 Year PRIORITIES for WATERSHED HEALTH in the COWICHAN / KOKSILAH WATERSHED

+"Just Add Water".

-ES for WATERSHED HEALTH AN/KOKSILAH WATERSHED "Just Add Water." • Rebuild Cowichan Lake weir. • Pursue solution to Koksilah low flows.
-Support and facilitate partners, stakeholders, and government agencies to prioritize and contribute towards: a) completing engineering and impact studies to replace the Cowichan weir; b) identifying a governance model for the new conservation water license; c) replacing the weir.
-Facilitate and support the research, scoping, and creation of a Water Sustainability Plan and/or other strategies to protect environmental flows in the Koksilah River.
-Maintain public support and understanding of the regional and provincial benefits of these projects, and the risks of not doing them.
-Begin to understand and restore "whole of watershed" hydrological resilience in the face of climate change.
-"Achieving our Targets."
+Rebuild Cowichan Lake weir Pursue solution to Koksilah low flows.

+- Support and facilitate partners, stakeholders and government agencies to prioritize and contribute towards; a) completing engineering and impact studies to replace the Cowichan weir; b) identifying a governance model for the new conservation water license; c) replacing the weir. - Facilitate and support the research, scoping and creation of a Water Sustainability Plan and / or other strategies to protect environmental flows in the Koksilah River. - Maintain public support and understanding of the regional and provincial benefits of these projects and the risks of not doing them. - Begin to understand and restore "whole of watershed" hydrological resilience in the face of climate change.

+"Achieving our Targets".

 Facilitate collaborative working groups to achieve watershed targets.
 Implement legal tools to support targets where possible.

+- Complete 10 year Target Review with Working Groups and update targets as needed. - Create work plans for each Target and coordinate these with CVRD and Cowichan Tribes priorities. - Support Working Groups to pursue targets. - Work with partners to complete State of the Watershed reports for Cowichan and Koksilah watersheds. - Work with the BC Government to pursue legally binding protections under the Water Sustainability Act relating to the targets for Cowichan and Koksilah Watershed.

+"Building Partnerships".

-Complete 10 year Target Review with Working Groups and update targets as needed.
-Create work plans for each Target and coordinate these with CVRD and Cowichan Tribes priorities.
-Support Working Groups to pursue targets.
-Work with partners to complete State of the Watershed reports for Cowichan and Koksilah watersheds.
-Work with the BC Government to pursue legally binding protections under the Water Sustainability Act relating to the targets for Cowichan and Koksilah Watershed.
-"Building Partnerships."
-Support indigenous co-leadership, cross jurisdictional collaboration, and public engagement for watershed health.
-Honour and promote the principle of Nutsamat kws yaay'us tth qa' and respect for indigenous authority in the watersheds.
-Continually strengthen the working relationships between the CVRD, Cowichan Tribes, and other levels of governments.
-Actively involve the best knowledge and resources available to support the Cowichan and Koksilah watersheds, guided by the targets.
-Engage local communities in understanding their watershed ecosystems, and inspiring sustainability through positive, participation-oriented public outreach projects.
-Establish funding paths for sustainable partnerships and projects.
+Support indigenous co-leadership, cross jurisdictional collaboration and public engagement for watershed health.

+- Honour and promote the principle of Nutsamat kws yaay'us tth qa' and respect for indigenous authority in the watersheds. - Continually strengthen the working relationships between the CVRD, Cowichan Tribes and other level of governments. - Actively involve the best knowledge and resources available to support the Cowichan and Koksilah watersheds, guided by the targets. - Engage local communities in understanding their watershed ecosystems and inspiring sustainability through positive, participation oriented public outreach projects. - Establish funding paths for sustainable partnerships and projects.